-The Company owns partial interests in Property Partnerships which own the five Joint Venture Centers.
-The Company owns a 50% managing general partnership interest in Property Partnerships that own three of the Joint Venture Centers (Panorama Mall, North Valley Plaza and Broadway Plaza) a 19% non-managing general partnership interest in the Property Partnership that holds one of the Joint Venture Centers (West Acres Center) and a managing member interest of 10% in the limited liability company which holds the remaining Joint Venture Center (Manhattan Village Shopping Center).
+The Company owns partial interests in Property Partnerships holding four of the Centers (the "Joint Venture Centers").
+The Company owns a 50% managing general partnership interest in Property Partnerships that own three of the Joint Venture Centers and a 19% non-managing general partnership interest in the Property Partnership that holds the remaining Joint Venture Center.
 Such investments involve risks not otherwise present with respect to wholly-owned Centers.

 The Company may have certain fiduciary responsibilities to its partners which it will need to consider when making decisions that affect the Joint Venture Centers.
 The Company does not have sole control of certain major decisions relating to the Joint Venture Centers, including certain decisions with respect to sales, refinancings and the timing and amount of additional capital contributions thereto.
-Under certain circumstances, such as the Operating Partnership's failure to contribute its share of additional capital needed by the Property Partnerships, or defaults by the Operating Partnership under a partnership agreement for a Property Partnership or other agreements relating to the Property Partnerships or the Joint Venture Centers, the Company may lose its management rights relating to the Joint Venture Centers.
-In addition, with respect to one Joint Venture Center (West Acres Center), the Company does not have day-to-day operational control, nor is it able to control cash distributions therefrom that may jeopardize the Issuer's ability to maintain its qualification as a REIT.
-These limitations may result in decisions by third parties with respect to such Joint Venture Centers that do not fully reflect the interests of the Company at such time, including decisions relating to the standards that the Company is required to satisfy in order to maintain the Issuer's status as a REIT under the Code.
+Under certain circumstances, such as the operating Partnership's failure to contribute its share of additional capital needed by the Property Partnerships, or defaults by the Operating Partnership under a partnership agreement for a Property Partnership or other agreements relating to the Property Partnerships or the Joint Venture Centers, the Company may lose its management rights relating to the Joint Venture Centers. addition, with respect to one Joint Venture Center, the Company does not have day-to-day operational control, nor is it able to control cash distributions therefrom that may jeopardize its ability to maintain its qualification as a These limitations may result in decisions by third parties with respect to such Joint Venture Centers that do not fully reflect the interests of the Company at such time, including decisions relating to the standards that the Company is required to satisfy in order to maintain its status as a REIT under the Code.